nerrad567/ssh-login-helper/README.md

 - **PowerShell 5.1+**
   (Works on Windows 10/11; can be adapted for PowerShell Core on Linux/macOS with small tweaks.)
 - **OpenSSH Client**
-  Make sure `ssh.exe` is installed/available.
-On Windows, you can enable it via `Optional Features`.
+  Ensure `ssh.exe` is installed/available.
+On Windows, you can enable it via *Manage Optional Features*.
 - **A Valid SSH config**
-  Usually found at `~/.ssh/config` or the path you specify in `conf.json`.
+  Typically at `~/.ssh/config` or as defined in `conf.json`.

 ---